Tools for estimating fake/non-prompt lepton backgrounds with the ATLAS detector at the LHC: Examples of application in ATLAS analyses

 The definition of the regions used for the fake-efficiency measurements is summarised in Table~\ref{tab:fake_control_region}.
 For the electron fake efficiencies an $e\mu$ signature is used, with the muon being used as the tag lepton.
 For the muon fake efficiencies, the $\mu\mu$ region is used,\footnote{In $\mu\mu$ events with both muons satisfying the tag-selection, the one with the higher \pt is chosen as the tag lepton.} since the $e\mu$ region also contains unwanted events where an electron with an incorrectly measured charge is selected as the tag lepton and paired with a real muon.

-Real-lepton background processes leading to the same-charge dilepton signature are estimated using MC-simulated events and are subtracted from data to obtain an unbiased efficiency measurement.
+Real-lepton background processes (primarily diboson and $t\bar{t}w$ production) leading to the same-charge dilepton signature are estimated using MC-simulated events and are subtracted from data to obtain an unbiased efficiency measurement.
 The contribution from electrons with misassigned charge in the same-charge $e\mu$ region is also subtracted using estimates from MC-simulated events.

 After this subtraction, the dominant source of fake/non-prompt leptons is found to be heavy-flavour hadron decays.
 The fake efficiencies, binned in lepton \pT and \abseta, are shown in Figure~\ref{fig:fakerates_elmu2D}.